 -Second, if you tend to get hangry make sure you have a snack readily accessible.
 We never know when we might get hangry and we don’t always have the luxury of stopping what we are doing to make a sandwich.
 So, in these cases carrying a small snack like trail mix or a protein bar can go a long way.

 -Third, carry a water bottle.
 It is simple really.
-If we have water readily at hand we are more likely to drink it.
+If we have water ready at hand we are more likely to drink it.
 Yes, diet coke has water in it and so does coffee, but it is not the same.
-We are designed to run off of water not aspartame and caffeine.
+We are designed to run off of water, not aspartame and caffeine.
 Imagine putting olive oil in your car.
 It’s got “oil” in it, right?
-No. Put engine oil in you car and put water in your body.
+No. Put engine oil in your car and put water in your body.

 If you would like to know more about how nutrition effects mental health check out this awesome article on Harvard Medical School’s website.